vestrel00/contacts-android/README.md

 ## TODO

-- Implement Where.regex.
-Can like take in a regex?
-Try matching phone numbers with spaces using like.

 1. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
     - Read-only like GroupMemberships.
 Update relevant util functions and AccountsRawContactsAssociations.
     - Add Photo entity to Contact (delete the block comment about photos) and RawContact.